laurakurup/census-api/README.md

 Download the **[census_variables.csv](https://github.com/laurakurup/census-api/raw/master/census_variables.csv)** template.

 **Extra columns are ignored by the script**.
 The template has columns for _label_ and _concept_, which cut and paste nicely from the Census variable reference pages (links below).
 Feel free to delete them!
 Or add more!
 The script only uses _year_, _variable_ and _column_name_.

-#### API Limits?
-You can run this script for 1 variable or hundreds of variables!
-The script will divide your requests into batches of 50 (the API limit) and run multiple requests to gather your data.

 #### Find variables by year: